Akkessatsu/Exercises-in-C/NumberOfAlgarisms/README.md

 Sequence of Nines = (9 + 99 + 999).

-Any recommendation of changeor tips are welcome!
+Any recommendation of change or tips are welcome!